-Here are the qualifications for buying a vacant City-owned lot.
+Here are the qualifications for buying a vacant City-owned side lot:

-- The request to purchase is submitted by the City of Jackson residential property owner(s).
+- The request to purchase is submitted by City of Jackson residential property owner(s).
 These lots are not sold to renters or those with a land contract.

 - The vacant property is immediately adjacent to the property of the requestor.

-- The requestor does not have outstanding bills/fees/citations owed to the City.
-To see if there are any outstanding bills/fees/citations with the City, search your name in the City of Jackson BS&A online platform.
+- The requestor does not have outstanding bills/fees/citations/taxes owed to the City.
+To see if there are any outstanding bills/fees/citations/taxes with the City, search your name in the City of Jackson BS&A online platform.

 - The property wasn’t taken from the requestor through foreclosure.